geek111/GH_pull-merge-revert/README.md

 fetch open pull requests.
 You can load previously merged pull requests with **Load Merged PRs**.
 Select the ones you want to merge or revert, then click **Merge Selected** or **Revert Selected**.
+Branches can be inspected with **Manage Branches** which opens a window listing branch names sorted by commit date with filtering options and a button to delete checked branches.

 The script attempts to merge using the GitHub API and falls back to a local `git` merge with a simple conflict strategy if necessary.